fangyihao/hgot/README.md

 (We thank McMaster University for supporting the development of this feature in collaboration with the WiSeR research group: https://wiser.cas.mcmaster.ca/.)

 ## Installation
-To set up the environment and required language model, follow the steps below:
+To set up the environment and required Python packages, follow the steps below:

 1. Use pip to install all required Python packages listed in the requirements.txt file:
 ```